 Pod Example Using One vCenter Server

-In the previous section, the Horizon 7 pod consisted of multiple building blocks.
-Each building block supported 2,000 virtual machines with a single vCenter Server.
-VMware has received many requests from both customers and partners to use a single vCenter Server to manage a Horizon 7 pod.
-This request arises from the fact that a single instance of vCenter Server can support 10,000 virtual machines.
-Customers have the ability to use a single vCenter Server to manage a 10,000-desktop environment.
+In the previous section, the Horizon pod consisted of multiple building blocks.
+Each building block supported 5,000 virtual machines with a single vCenter Server.
 This topic illustrates an architecture based on using a single vCenter Server to manage 10,000 desktops.

-Although using one vCenter Server and one View Composer for 10,000 desktops is possible, doing so creates a situation where there is a single point of failure.
+Although using one vCenter Server for 10,000 desktops is possible, doing so creates a situation where there is a single point of failure.
 The loss of that single vCenter Server renders the entire desktop deployment unavailable for power, provisioning, and refit operations.
 For this reason, choose a deployment architecture that meets your requirements for overall component resiliency.

-For this example, a 10,000-user pod consists of physical servers, a vSphere infrastructure, Horizon 7 servers, shared storage, and 5 clusters of 2,000 virtual desktops per cluster.
+For this example, a 10,000-user pod consists of physical servers, a vSphere infrastructure, VMware Horizon servers, shared storage, and 5 clusters of 2,000 virtual desktops per cluster.

 |Database server||1 (standalone) MS SQL Server or Oracle database server|